 Creating such a buyer profile will allow you to zero in on what’s really important to your ideal customer.
 It is especially important to focus on your audience and speak their language when addressing niche markets.

-Think about what questions a potential buyer may have and answer them through your description.
+Think about what questions a potential customer may have and answer them through your description.

 Write in their language and visualize how you would sell your product in a physical environment.
 Here are a few questions you should ask yourself to create an ideal product copy:

-- How did the potential buyer arrive on your webpage?
+- How did the potential customer arrive on your webpage?

 - What are their interests, broadly?

 - Why would they be interested in your ecommerce store?

 - How would the visitor describe the product to another person?

 - What are the most useful features of the product that will appeal to the customer?